 Furthermore, if we consider the triple bottom line of a project or industry as the capacity to generate not only financial, but also social and environmental gains then a commercial approach – seen here as a way of connecting with society – contributes significantly to the triple bottom line of any kind of project or company.
 After all, the more commercial success a project has, the greater its social impact and, consequently, the greater the possibility of expanding its objectives in terms of social issues and sustainability.
 This is why I believe that the commercial nature of a project is not only essential to fulfilling an economic function, but also in establishing the necessary foundation to explore social and sustainability-related aims more thoroughly and effectively.

-By reflecting on the commercial approach and how it connects with society, combined with all my years as a designer, I eventually came to analyze my creative process and developed a theory that I call The Conceptual Nebula.
+By reflecting on the commercial approach and how it connects with society, combined with all my years as a designer, I eventually came to analyze my creative process and developed a theory that I have called The Conceptual Nebula.

 The approach is equally valid for tackling an industrial design project as it is for developing a corporate one.
-In other words, it is a very useful tool for designing products as well as business plans.
+In other words, it is a very useful tool for designing products as well as business models.
 Likewise, it is a tool that can be applied to creating new companies as well as implementing changes in those that are already well established.
 And it is also a very interesting tool to work on personal branding.

 Even though the image is a diagram, I like to imagine the nebula as something three-dimensional and intangible in which all of these concepts move about and interact constantly.
 Furthermore, I always like to consider a fourth dimension, because I think it is very interesting to observe how these concepts evolve over time.
 Regardless of the project, whether it is specific or corporate in scope, how they perform over time is intrinsically linked to their conceptual basis and relationship to society.